Skip to content

 • Bring your passport — it's required for exchange

 Honest take: You probably won't need much cash.
-I've seen tourists go entire trips without touching a single bill.
+Plenty of travelers go entire trips without touching a single bill.
 But having ¥200-500 in your pocket as a backup never hurts — especially for small medical clinics that might not have QR scanners.

 Confirm your payment works